|

 Several members of my family are involved in creative pursuits.

-My dad's award-winning computer art: john-art.com
+My dad's award-winning computer art: john-art.com.

-My uncle's paintings: www.humanitiesdepartment.com/lavatelli/mark.htm
+My aunt's and uncle's paintings: littlelavatelli.net.

 My stepmother doesn't have a website for her award-winning quilts, but search for "Kathy Shier Quilts" and you'll find quite a few.

-Other Ways to Fight - Related Links
+Aftermath and Other Ways to Fight - Related Links

 This site documents the hidden heroes who saved Jews from the Holocaust: holocaustrescuers.com.
 Other websites on moral courage are globalethics.org and moralcourage.org.